Summer 2026 Library Systems, Catalog, and Quick Search Updates

 Some services may be briefly unavailable or limited during the transition.
 Updates and confirmed dates will be posted on this page and other locations.

-Frequently Asked Questions
+Frequently Asked Questions (FAQs)

-Loans for physical books and account information such as fines or feeswill be transferred to the new system.
+Loans for physical books and account information such as fines or fees will be transferred to the new system.

 If you are using My Account services in Quick Search to save searches or item records, see "What should I do with My Favorites in Quick Search?"
 If you are using My Account and the Bookbag in the classic OPAC, see "What should I do with My Bookbag from the current catalog?"

-Saved lists from the current systems, such as the Bookbag in the Voyager Classic OPAC, will not automatically transfer
+Saved lists from the current systems, such as the Bookbag in the Voyager Classic OPAC, will not transfer

-Saved lists from the current systems, such as My Favorites, including Saved Items, Saved Searches, and Search History will not automatically transfer
+Saved lists from the current systems, such as My Favorites, including Saved Items, Saved Searches, and Search History will not transfer

 Before the migration download or export saved items from Quick Search My Account.
+View the Instructions for Exporting Primo Favorites page for a step-by-step guide to saving your information.

 Yes.
 Community borrowers will use Locate for “My Account” services.